 Is your final capstone paper protected by copyright law?
 Yes, and you own the rights to your work.
 It is your intellectual property.

 Alverno MSN graduates have the option of having their final capstone paper uploaded to the library's online catalog TOPCAT.
-To submit your final report to the library, please complete a Thesis Approval Form.
+To submit your final report to the library, please complete a Thesis Approval Form below.
 NOTE: You still have to submit your thesis to your adviser.
 Check with your department for any additional requirements.

 You can choose between: